“Tell me what you plan to do with your

 Energy Education Centre

 Under the auspice of the Energy Information Centre that later went on to become part of Sustainability Victoria's education and information services, the Energy Education Centre was created.
-Located on land donated by Burnley Horticaultural College near Richmond, this Centre was one of the first to provide educational tours to a range of audiences with student centered activities and householders interested in designing , building and living a more energy efficient lifestyle by the mid 1980's.
+Located on land donated by Burnley Horticultural College near Richmond, this Centre in the mid 1980's was one of the first to provide educational tours to a range of audiences with student centered activities and householders interested in designing , building and living a more energy efficient lifestyle.
 As Education Manager I was responsible for Centre's design, launch and management.
-This was a formative role while I was still in my early 20's and set the scene for my ongoing passion for environmental education.
+This formative role in my mid 20's set the scene for my ongoing passion for environmental education and creating collaborative approaches with shared outcomes.

 World Solar Car Challenge

-In 1987 the first WSC was held where solar powered vehicles drove from Darwin to Adelaide.
+In 1987 the first WSCC was held where solar powered vehicles drove from Darwin to Adelaide.
 By the early 1990's I was hooked and volunteered to assist on the next 2 events.
 What a sheer joy it was to find people like me, passionate about renewable energy and finding ways to get the public excited and engaged in making the future happen now.
-The original concept was the brain child of a Danish-born adventurer Hans Tholstrup, and attracted car manufacturers like GM and Honda (the winners of the early races) to universities from around the globe.
-A time of adventure, energy and spirit that I have carried with me.
+The original concept was the brain child of a Danish-born adventurer Hans Tholstrup, and attracted car manufacturers like GM and Honda (the winners of the early races) as well as universities from around the globe.
+A time of adventure, energy and spirit that I have carried with me since.

 Swinburne Science Shop

-In 1993 I was lucky enough to work with Kerri Mullins Gunst, a leader in STEM education.
-Working on the concept of selling science to the public, the Science Shop was ahead of its time working with media, schools and consumers to create understanding in science.
-The Women In Science project I worked on was one of the early endeavors to engage girls at secondary school, in the multi-facted opportunities a career in science provided.
+In 1993, I was lucky enough to work with the Science Shop, an early leader in STEM education.
+By selling science to the public, this was ahead of its time working with media, schools and consumers to create an understanding in science in everyday life.
+I'm particularly proud of working on The Women In Science project as it was one of the early endeavors to engage girls at secondary school, in the multi-facted opportunities a career in science provides.

 Graduate Certificate Education Research 2016